psx-spx/psx-spx.github.io/docs/controllersandmemorycards.md

 - The clock polarity is high-when-idle (sometimes referred to as CPOL=1).
 Each bit is output on a falling clock edge and sampled by the other end on the rising clock edge that follows it (CPHA=1).
-- The device has to pull /ACK low for at least 2 us to request the host to transfer another byte.
+- The device has to pull /ACK low for at least 2 µs to request the host to transfer another byte.
 Once the last byte of the packet is transferred, the device shall no longer pulse /ACK.
-- The kernel's controller driver will time out if /ACK is not pulled low by the device within 100 us from the last SCK pulse.
-It will also ignore /ACK pulses sent within the first 2-3 us (100 cycles) of the last SCK pulse.
+- The kernel's controller driver will time out if /ACK is not pulled low by the device within 100 µs from the last SCK pulse.
+It will also ignore /ACK pulses sent within the first 2-3 µs (100 cycles) of the last SCK pulse.
 - Devices should not respond immediately when /CS is asserted, but should wait for the address byte to be sent and only send an /ACK pulse back and start replying with data if the address matches.